Loughborough High School: Campus

-Also on the other side of Burton Walks are the gymnasium, shortly to be rebuilt, science building, dining hall and astroturf pitches, the latter of which is shared with the rest of the Loughborough Foundation Schools.
+Also on the other side of Burton Walks are the Parkin Sports Centre, recently completed in 2019, the science buildings and astroturf pitch, the latter of which is shared with the rest of the Foundation.
 Other campus buildings include the Fairfield Preparatory School, the gate house, and houses for the headmaster of LGS and the headmistress of LHS.
-A recent addition to the foundation is Amherst School, until recently known as Our Lady's Convent School.
+Across Burton Street (adjacent to Burton Walks) and along Gray Street is Loughborough Amherst School (formerly Our Lady's Convent School).

 Pupils

-LHS is an all-girls school, educating those from the ages of 11 to 18, however there are some joint lessons in the sixth form with the all-boys LGS.
+LHS is an all-girls school, educating those from the ages of 11 to 18, however there are some joint lessons in the sixth form with the all-boys Loughborough Grammar and the co-educational Loughborough Amherst, both part of the Foundation.
 In the past it was (like the present Grammar School) a boarding school, however in recent years all-female boarding has gradually ceased.

 Academics

 Candidates sit an entrance examination to gain admission to the school, usually at the age of 10, so as to enter year 7 at the age of 11.
 There is also a 13+ exam, for those wishing to enter at Year 9, and a 16+ exam for girls wishing to enter at Sixth Form level (Year 12.)

 Girls are entered for GCSE examinations in Year 11, AS-levels in Year 12 and A Levels in Year 13.
 Girls usually take 9/10 subjects for GCSE, 1 for AS-level and 3 for A-level.